ethereum/go-ethereum/docs/_dapp/abigen.md

 `Storage.sol` from a Go application.

 For instructions on how to deploy this contract to Ethereum from a Go native application read our [Go bindings page](/docs/dapp/native.md).
+Note that the contract bytecode is required in addition to the ABI to deploy the contract.
 To browse the Abigen source code visit the Geth [Github repository](https://github.com/ethereum/go-ethereum/tree/master/cmd/abigen).